Nicklaspoke/webbapp-kmom10-project/README.md

 This app is for the one who is inserested in space and rockets.

 You can use it to get information about previous and upcomming spaceX launches.
-As well as track the ISS and see when it will pass over your position.
+As well as track the ISS and see who is living on it.

 ## Architecture